-A group of researchers from the Centre for Critical Studies in Museums, Galleries and Heritage and School of Fine Art, History of Art and Cultural Studies have met over the past year to experiment with academic forms.
+A group of researchers from the Centre for Critical Studies in Museums, Galleries and Heritage and School of Fine Art, History of Art and Cultural Studies have met over the past couple of years to experiment with academic forms.

 The group includes researchers using action research, practice-led methods, participatory methods, autoethnography and poetics.